My Experiences with Mental Health

 She also taught me how to differentiate between a positive drive to succeed and obsession.

-As a result of our sessions, the anxiety and panic symptoms quickly left me as a result of stopping the over-thinking.
+The anxiety and panic symptoms quickly left me as a result of reducing my obsessive 'over-thinking'.

-When coaching my clients, I consistently come across people who’s challenges with mental health have led to a lack of confidence and a negative perception of themselves, which restrict their careers and happiness in general.
+When coaching my clients, I consistently work with people who’s challenges with mental health have led to a lack of confidence and a negative perception of themselves, which restrict their careers and happiness in general.

 What negative thoughts or experiences are stopping you from being content?

-Sharing your thoughts with someone else, and reflecting on them, is a great way to be aware of your mental health blind spots – either with a counsellor, a coach or even a friend.
+Sharing your thoughts, or reflecting on them, is a great way to be aware of your mental health blind spots – either with a counsellor, a coach or a friend.

-If I notice that one of my coaching clients needs to speak to a counsellor, I refer them to one of my contacts – and the results have been life-changing for them.
+If I notice that one of my coaching clients needs to speak to a counsellor, I refer them to one of my contacts – and the results have been life-changing for them - it’s good to talk!